-If you are already a member you can follow the links to find out about our programme of events and training and how to apply for a training grant.
+If you are already a member you can follow the links to find out about our programme of events and training as well as other national and regional networking opportunities.
 You can also take a look at what is happening on our blog and let us know what you think too.
 Sign up for the RSS feeds if you want the latest museum world information to come direct to your computer.

 If you are not a member you can find out about the benefits of membership and how to join by clicking on the link above .

 First of all thank you to Marcus Chase, Catherine Pank and Michael Whitworth for their excellent presentations on the challenges and opportunities of corporate events for museums and galleries.
 Their sincere account of how things are planned and executed and their responses to the delegates’ questions has made the event a success.

 The teams at Manchester Art Galleries and Manchester Museum may be well experienced and resourced for the job but I could not stop thinking that it must a lot easier if you are working for a smaller institution as the nature of your operations and offer will be much simpler.
 Here are some tips from the day: